 Summary: This OCTA-led project will include construction of a second main track and platform, lengthening the existing platform, and improved pedestrian circulation.
 The project will also include the addition of benches, shade structures, and ticket vending machines.
 The design plans have been completed to 98 percent.
-Plans were expected to be complete and ready to bid in March 2020, but permanent access to railroad signal equipment for maintenance purposes as well as access to the railroad right of way during the construction phase needs to be resolved.
-It is anticipated that these issues will be resolved and the project will be bid in August 2020.
+Plans were expected to be complete and ready to bid in March 2020, but permanent access to railroad signal equipment for maintenance purposes as well as access to the railroad ROW during the construction phase needs to be resolved.
+It is anticipated that these issues will be resolved and the project will be bid in September 2020.
 FTA grants provide approximately \$13 million to support rehabilitation and replacement of capital improvements which are not impacted by the COVID-19 pandemic.
-Construction of the project is expected to begin in November 2020 with completion anticipated in late 2021.
+Construction of the project is anticipated to begin in January 2021 with completion anticipated in mid-2022.
+This project is marked "red" in the CAP due to delays in ROW negotiations.